 I remember us being in the car driving to go to dinner and calling my parents with such excitement.
 I was probably only 5 weeks pregnant but was so happy that we were going to bring life into this world.

-When we went to our 8 week ultrasound, we were full of hope, talking about names of our potential child, excited to hear a heartbeat of the little being that would change our lives forever.
+When we went to our 8-week ultrasound, we were full of hope, talking about the names of our potential child, excited to hear a heartbeat of the little being that would change our lives forever.

 I remember when I first thought something might be wrong.
 We were talking it up as the ultrasound technician put the cold gel on my belly and began to take pictures.
 We were asking her questions, dreaming up our future between the two of us.

 I couldn’t really read it, but she wasn’t talking back to us.
 At first, I thought maybe it was just her personality and we were too energetic for her today but, when it continued throughout the exam, I had a feeling something was wrong.

 “I’ll be right back”, she calmly said and walked out of the room.

 She came back with the doctor who said he wanted to do an internal exam.
 “You see”, he told us, “you may only be a few weeks pregnant so it might just be too early to find the heartbeat.
 We just want to take a closer look”.

 The heaviness of what was to come started to weigh on my heart and my mind began to race.